 - You’re 65 or older.
-If you’re a U.S. citizen, or a permanent resident who’s been in the country for at least five years, you’ll be eligible when you turn 65.
+If you’re a U.S. citizen or a permanent resident who’s been in the country for at least five years, you’ll be eligible when you turn age 65.

 - You get Social Security Disability Insurance (SSDI).
-If you have a disability and receive SSDI, you’ll qualify for Medicare after a two-year waiting period.
+If you have a disability and receive SSDI, you’ll qualify for Medicare after a 2-year waiting period.

-- You have end stage renal disease.
-You’re eligible for Medicare at any age if you’ve been diagnosed with end stage renal disease.
+- You have end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS).
+You’re eligible for Medicare at any age if you’ve been diagnosed with ESRD or ALS.

 You may be automatically enrolled in Medicare parts A and B if you’re in one of the following situations:

-- You’re under 65 and have a disability.
+- You’re younger than age 65 and have a disability.
 Once you’ve received Social Security disability benefits for 24 months, you’ll get Medicare automatically.

-- You’re turning 65 and get Social Security.
-If you’re already receiving Social Security retirement benefits, your Medicare coverage will start automatically when you turn 65.
+- You’re turning age 65 and get Social Security.
+If you’re already receiving Social Security retirement benefits, your Medicare coverage will start automatically when you turn 65 years old.

 If you won’t get Medicare automatically, you can sign up during one of the following enrollment periods:

 - Initial Enrollment Period.
-This seven-month period is your first chance to get Medicare when you turn 65.
-It starts three months before the month of your 65th birthday and ends three months after your birthday month.
+This 7-month period is your first chance to get Medicare when you turn 65 years old.
+It starts 3 months before the month of your 65th birthday and ends 3 months after your birthday month.

 If you experience certain life events, you may qualify for a special enrollment period.
 This means you can sign up for Medicare outside of the annual enrollment periods.
 You may have a special enrollment period if you lose your employer health plan, for example.